Alfresco/docs-alfresco/insight-engine/latest/config/performance.md

 ## Disable SOLR Document Cache

 SOLR uses several [Caches](https://solr.apache.org/guide/6_6/query-settings-in-solrconfig.html#QuerySettingsinSolrConfig-Caches) in order to retain some result information in memory.
-Since version 2.0 this this feature can be disabled in order to decrease the use of RAM memory.
+Since version 2.0 this feature can be disabled in order to decrease the use of RAM memory.

 From version 2.0.2, the SOLR Document Caches feature is disabled by default, including the following properties in the `solrcore.properties` file.